Chapter 14: Creativity & Constraints

 Creativity & Constraint

 All types of design are a balance between creativity and constraints.
-This is especially true in user-centered design, which puts people and their needs at the center of the process.
+This is especially true in user-centered design, which puts people and their needs at the center of the design process.

 The Guggenheim Museum in New York has striking and unique architecture by renowned architect Frank Lloyd Wright, but it still needs to serve its primary purpose of being a functional museum open to the public.
 (Image sources: exterior, interior, interior looking down)